 Kathleen joined Watsi on November 29th, 2015.
-Four years ago, Kathleen became the 1645th member to automatically support a new Watsi patient every month.
-Since then, 4,395 more people have become monthly donors!
-Kathleen's most recent donation supported William, a bus driver from Kenya, to fund a hernia repair surgery.
+Five years ago, Kathleen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kathleen's most recent donation supported Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.